 A lack of guidelines for the evaluation process almost inevitably leads to bias.
 This means the “open box” review process, which consists of open-ended questions that managers answer in each review, makes an evaluation prone to bias.

-To solve this problem, create a clear evaluation structure for all managers to follow and train them on how to use it rather than leaving the review to their own discretion.
+To solve this kind of bias in performance reviews, create a clear evaluation structure for all managers to follow and train them on how to use it rather than leaving the review to their own discretion.
 This clear structure will help improve the accuracy of evaluations.

 By taking this step, your organization will improve gender equality and accuracy in its performance reviews.
 Lack of structure in a performance review tends to advantage men, leading their managers to perceive them as possessing more leadership strengths than women.
 Include a list of clear, specific criteria for each evaluation question to help eliminate this bias.